List of Labour Party (UK) MPs

-This is a list of United Kingdom Labour Party MPs.
+This is a list of British Labour Party MPs.
 It includes all members of Parliament (MPs) elected to the House of Commons representing the Labour Party from 1900 to 1923 and since 1992.
 Members of the Scottish Parliament, the Senedd or the European Parliament are not listed.
 Those in italics are overall leaders of the Labour Party, those in bold are prime ministers.